 You must track the necessary data to produce the above summary statistics.
-Average takeoff waiting time, average landing waiting time, average flying time remaining on landing (average amount of fuel remaining), and number of planes landing with zero.
+Average takeoff waiting time, average landing waiting time, average flying time remaining on landing (average amount of fuel remaining), and number of planes landing with zero (does not include planes that crashed).
 The summary statistics include those planes that crash.